just1ncannady/AlexaInSpace2022/_sources/Unit6-Communication-Through-Internet/Cybersecurity.rst

     <p><b>Biometric Authentication:</b> uses unique physical characteristics such as fingerprints for identification.</p>
     <ul>
-    <li>Discuss with your class: What different types of biometric authentication have you seen in real life or in movies?</li>
+    <li>Discuss with your class: What different types of <span class="hover vocab yui-wk-div" data-id="biometrics">biometric</span> authentication have you seen in real life or in movies?</li>
     </ul>
-    <p><span class="hover vocab yui-wk-div" data-id='Biometrics'>Biometrics</span> became popular with fingerprint scanners, and now facial recognition technology has exploded in use for biometric authentication and surveillance.
+    <p><span class="hover vocab yui-wk-div" data-id='biometrics'>Biometrics</span> became popular with fingerprint scanners, and now facial recognition technology has exploded in use for biometric authentication and surveillance.
 However, the problem with static <span class="hover vocab yui-wk-div" data-id='biometrics'>biometrics</span> like fingerprints is that if it is compromised (stolen), you can’t change your face or fingerprint to a new one.
 Dynamic <span class="hover vocab yui-wk-div" data-id='biometrics'>biometrics</span> like heartbeats or behavioral <span class="hover vocab yui-wk-div" data-id='biometrics'>biometrics</span> like walking gaits are more difficult to hack.
 Watch the following <a href="https://www.youtube.com/watch?v=88Rjg8gM_DI" target="_blank">video</a> on biometric authentication:</p>

 .. youtube:: 88Rjg8gM_DI
         :width: 650